-The weeks leading up to tax season are a busy and high-pressure time for any company.
-As an office administrator, you know that meeting important due dates requires advance planning.
+The weeks leading up to tax season are a busy and high-pressure time for any company and meeting important due dates requires a lot of advance planning.

 Setting deadlines and proactively gathering the materials you need can put a painless tax season within your reach.
 Use this timeline to map out your preparation plan for the weeks leading up to your tax deadline, and learn how some of your peers manage their tax tasks successfully.